glennkroegel/pytorch-starlightcurves/notes.md

 - When to use ode-rnn: standard rnns ignore the time gaps between points, with few missing values, or when time intervals between points are short.
 In ode-rnns the dynamics between time points is learned.
 - interpolation and extrapolation possible
 - to do extrapolation train on the first half and decode the second half. (so z can be a repr of whole signal or first half, rnn-vae is full signal interpretation)
-- mention dimensionality of input
+- mention dimensionality of input(
+- Reconstruction/interpolation: Show an unseen sample with unevenly sampled data (with transients) and show that the reconstruction captures complexities.
+Mention how this non linear interpretation is then encoded in the latent state which can then be searched through and compress the signal.
+-

 # Astronomy
 - A Search for Analogs of KIC8462852 A Proof of Concept and First Candidates - https://iopscience.iop.org/article/10.3847/2041-8213/ab2e77